Executive Assistant to the Director of LIDC

 London International Development Centre

-The London International Development Centre (LIDC), a collaborative initiative between seven University of London institutions, is recruiting a Research Programme Manager to help support the new strategic vision of LIDC.
-The Research Programme Manager will strengthen and expand LIDC’s portfolio of interdisciplinary research programmes in international development.
+The London International Development Centre (LIDC), a collaborative initiative between seven University of London institutions, is recruiting an Executive Assistant to the Director.

 This will involve:

-The Research Programme Manager will report to the Director of LIDC, and will work with the LIDC Centre Manager, Communications Manager, and Administrator.
-The post holder will be a member of staff of London School of Hygiene and Tropical Medicine and will work as a team with other Centre-based core staff and in partnership with the istrations of LIDC’s seven Colleges.
-The Research Programme Manager will also work closely with research grant offices of LIDC’s seven Colleges, and with the broader development community of international institutions, donors and philanthropic organizations.
+The Executive PA will report to LIDC Director and will work closely with LIDC’s Centre Manager.
+The post holder will be a member of staff of the London School of Hygiene and Tropical Medicine and will work as a team with other Centre-based core staff and in partnership with the administrations of LIDC’s seven Colleges.
+Therefore, the role holder will need to build and maintain successful relationships to internal as well as external stakeholders.